Open Gromov-Witten invariants and superpotentials for semi-Fano toric surfaces: Disk counting and GW invariants

 Next we identify $GW^{Y,\alpha+f}_{0,1}([\pt])$ with the local Gromov-Witten invariant of a configuration of $\bP^1$'s.
 Let $\tilde Y$ be the blowup of $Y$ at a generic point $p$.
 Then, by the result of Hu \cite{H} and Gathmann \cite{G}, which relates Gromov-Witten invariants of blowups along points, we know that the Gromov-Witten invariant of $Y$ for a class $\gamma$ with one point constraint is equal to that of $\tilde Y$ for the strict transform of $\gamma$ without this point constraint.
 More precisely, we have

 where $f'$ is the strict transform $f$, which is the class of a $(-1)$-curve.

-Because $\alpha=\sum s_kD_k$, with all $D_k$ have self-intersection $-2$, it is easy to see that every curve in $\alpha+f'$ is a tree of $\bP^1$'s, with the same configuration as $L(n)$, up to a relabeling of its index.
-Therefore, $GW^{\tilde Y,\alpha+f'}_{0,0}$ is precisely the local Gromov-Witten invariant of $L(n)$.
-Theorem \ref{thmGW} now follows from Theorem \ref{thmBL}. \end{proof}
+Because $\alpha=\sum s_kD_k$, with all $D_k$ have self-intersection $-2$, it is easy to see that every curve in $\alpha+f'$ is a tree of $\bP^1$'s, with the same configuration as $L(\mathbf{s})$, up to a relabeling of its indices and shifting of the center.
+Therefore, $GW^{\tilde Y,\alpha+f'}_{0,0}$ is precisely the local Gromov-Witten invariant of $L(\mathbf{s})$ for the class $f'+\alpha$.
+Theorem \ref{thmGW} now follows from Theorem \ref{thmBL} and the discussion that follows. \end{proof}

 Theorem \ref{thmGW} allows us to explicitly compute the superpotential for any compact semi-Fano toric surface.
-Since these surfaces can be completely classified (there are totally 16 such surfaces, 5 of which are Fano), we can give explicit formulas for all their superpotentials; a list of which is given in the appendix.\footnote{In a very recent work Fukaya-Oh-Ohta-Ono \cite{FOOO5}, our explicit formula for the superpotential $W$ of the semi-Fano toric surface $X_{11}$ in the table was used in their proof of the existence of a continuum of mutually disjoint non-displaceable Lagrangian tori in a cubic surface.}
+Since these surfaces can be completely classified (there are totally 16 such surfaces, 5 of which are Fano), we can give explicit formulas for all their superpotentials; a list of which is given in the appendix.
+In a very recent work Fukaya-Oh-Ohta-Ono \cite{FOOO5}, our explicit formula for the superpotential $W$ of the semi-Fano toric surface $X_{11}$ in the table was used in their proof of the existence of a continuum of mutually disjoint non-displaceable Lagrangian tori in a cubic surface.